-How to improve compliance training with a Learning Management System
+How to improve compliance training with an LMS

-Thankfully, the increasing availability and adoption of Learning Management Systems (LMS) for corporate training, has made these issues far easier to overcome.
-We’re particular fans of Microsoft’s LMS365 for compliance training, but let’s take a look at some general LMS benefits before we dive into why.
+Thankfully, the increasing availability and adoption of Learning Management Systems (LMS) for corporate and compliance training, has made these issues far easier to overcome.
+We’re particular fans of Microsoft’s LMS365 for corporate and compliance training, let’s take a look at some general LMS benefits and why you should be using LMS365 for compliance training but first let’s outline what we will be covering in this article:

 What is a Learning Management System?